 Given all the benefits of TAVR you may wonder why it’s not the first recommendation for people of all ages.
 It has to do with how long the artificial valves last.
 The valves used in a SAVR procedure are proven to last at least 15 years, and in some people, they last even longer.

 Because TAVR has only been around since 2012, it’s unknown how long those valves will last.
-There’s data showing that they’re usually good for at least for five years, but more research (and time) is needed to determine just how long they’ll last.
+There’s data showing that they’re usually good for at least five years, but more research (and time) is needed to determine just how long they’ll last.

 The bottom line is that if you’re young and get TAVR, you may need another TAVR procedure in the future.
 Or it may turn out that you’ll need to have SAVR later.

-What happens during the TAVR procedure?
+What happens during the transcatheter aortic valve replacement procedure

 1. Make a small incision in the groin near the femoral artery, which is a blood vessel in your leg.
 (While not as common, it’s also possible that your doctor may start with an incision somewhere on your chest).